Previous Topic

 • primary sector such as horticulture (including post-harvest infrastructure), forestry, agriculture, or aquaculture; or

-• infrastructure (including tourism, film, health and education)
+• infrastructure (including tourism, transport, digital, health, education and public infrastructure)

-*NZTE will consider the inclusion of businesses that sit in other sectors that add value to the New Zealand economy.
-For the avoidance of doubt, investments into pure property assets (for example: commercial, residential or industrial real estate) will not be considered acceptable investments under the Growth Category (managed funds or direct investments).
+*Invest NZ will consider the inclusion of businesses or projects that sit in other sectors that add value to the New Zealand economy.
+For the avoidance of doubt, investments into pure property assets or projects other than infrastructure (for example: commercial, residential or industrial real estate) will not be considered acceptable investments under the Growth Category (managed funds or direct investments).

 Wholesale Investor has the meaning given to it in the FMCA.